wutesta0101-hue/emr-scheduling/README.md

 Sweeping all 36 combinations of preference weights $(\alpha, \gamma)$ traces out the bi-objective Pareto front.

+---

 ### Algorithm — DHGA

 A dual-stage hybrid genetic algorithm over permutation encodings of the service sequence.
 Standard GA machinery — tournament selection, order crossover, elitism — with one addition that accounts for the performance gap:

 **Stall detection with greedy injection.** When the best objective value fails to improve for $G_{stall}$ generations, a fraction of the non-elite population is replaced by solutions built from a greedy aisle-grouping heuristic.
 This re-seeds diversity in the region of the search space that matters — sequences that already cluster picks by aisle — instead of restarting blindly.

+Selection is driven by a weighted objective over normalized aisle cost and normalized tardiness; sweeping the weighting produces the Pareto front.
+Fronts are compared by hypervolume and tested across scenarios with a Wilcoxon signed-rank test.

 ```text
 Initialize: